Last Updated on December 2, 2020

 Scenario A: IVF Using own fresh eggs with ICSI

 In Scenario A, a woman is using her own fresh eggs with ICSI, which were retrieved on May 8, 2016.
 Even without knowing which day the embryos or blastocysts will be transferred back into her uterus, she can use the calculator and input the date of egg retrieval to determine IVF due date.

 May 8, 2017

 IVF due date of own fresh eggs with ICSI:

 January 29, 2018 if having one baby

 January 8, 2018 if having twins

 Scenario B: IVF using 5 Days FET

 In Scenario B, a woman using previously frozen blastocysts has a transfer date of May 9, 2017.
-She can choose 5 Days frozen embryo transfer option and input embryo transfer date to estimate PET due date.
+She can choose 5 Days frozen embryo transfer option and input the embryo transfer date to estimate the PET due date.

 Date of blastocyst transfer: